 As we develop and test the process, my personal commitment is to listen carefully to other Halifax community members and be fully transparent, so that all interested parties can participate in the co-development of potential projects.

-Planetary is working with Nova Scotia Power and independent researchers at Dalhousie university to conduct a multi-year study on Ocean Alkalinity Enhancement (OAE) as a climate change solution.
+Planetary is working with Nova Scotia Power and independent researchers at Dalhousie University to conduct a multi-year study on Ocean Alkalinity Enhancement (OAE) as a climate change solution.

-The next stage of this study moves the experiments out of the lab and into Halifax Harbour for small-scale field trials in which Planetary uses small amounts of magnesium hydroxide to neutralise the acid in the seawater travelling through the Tufts Cove generating station cooling system.
+The next stage of this study moves the research out of the lab and into Halifax Harbour for small-scale field trials in which Planetary uses small amounts of magnesium hydroxide to neutralise the acid in the seawater travelling through the Tufts Cove generating station cooling system.

 Halifax was chosen as a project site in part due to its connection with Planetary: the company is incorporated here, and a number of our employees live here, including our Chief Ocean Scientist.
 However, it was primarily chosen because Dalhousie University and Nova Scotia are leaders in climate and ocean studies.